vasanthk/personal-tracker/happy-moments/2016_happy-moments.md

 **11/14/2016**

 Quite often I remind myself to let go of the fear of insecurity while learning or trying out new things.
 Today I watched this talk on ["The myth of the “Real JavaScript Developer”"](https://www.youtube.com/watch?v=Xt5qpbiqw2g) by [Brenna O'Brien](https://twitter.com/brnnbrn) and it was a good reaffirmation to some of my beliefs.
 Other than this still sick :mask:

+**11/15/2016**

+Still sick, but went to work and it was a pretty hectic day.
+My routine is off and everything did seem a bit disrupted.
+But this [video](https://www.youtube.com/watch?v=UctRZ91m9XA) of a hysterical kid laughing just reminded me that life is more abou the happy moments than the tough times which keep coming and going.
+"Keep smiling and laughing even during tough times" I reminded myself :)